-The delay or denial of regulatory approval, inability to maintain regulatory approval, inability to complete post-marketing requirements, or the requirement to resubmit any marketing application with additional data or information for AMX0035 in any jurisdiction could mean that we need to delay or even cease operations, and a delay in obtaining or inability to maintain such approval would delay commercialization of AMX0035 and adversely impact our ability to generate revenue, our business and our results of operations.
+The delay or denial of regulatory approval, inability to maintain regulatory approval, inability to complete post-marketing requirements and postmarket obligations, or the requirement to resubmit any marketing application with additional data or information for AMX0035 in any jurisdiction could mean that we need to delay or even cease operations, and a delay in obtaining or inability to maintain such approval would delay commercialization of AMX0035 and adversely impact our ability to generate revenue, our business and our results of operations.

 If we are not successful in commercializing AMX0035, or are significantly delayed in doing so, our business will be materially harmed, and we may need to curtail or cease operations.
-The research, testing, manufacturing, labeling, approval, sale, marketing and distribution of drug products are subject to extensive regulation by the FDA, Health Canada, the EMA, and other regulatory agencies in the U.S. and other countries, and such regulations differ from country to country.
+The research, testing, manufacturing, labeling, approval, sale, marketing, distribution and post-market obligations of drug products are subject to extensive regulation by the FDA, Health Canada, the EMA, and other regulatory agencies in the U.S. and other countries, and such regulators differ from country to country.
 We are not permitted to market AMX0035 until we receive approval or marketing authorization from the relevant regulatory authority.
 In September 2022, we received approval from the FDA for AMX0035 (RELYVRIO) for the treatment of ALS in adults and, as part of our approval of RELYVRIO in the U.S., we have post-marketing requirements to conduct carcinogenicity studies in mice and rats, drug-drug interaction studies, and studies in patients with kidney or liver impairment.
-We also received marketing authorization with conditions from Health Canada for AMX0035 (ALBRIOZA) for the treatment of ALS.
-One of the conditions of the approval in Canada is the provision of data from our ongoing PHOENIX trial and additional planned or ongoing studies.
-We are also actively pursuing regulatory approval of AMX0035 for the treatment of ALS in the EU.
-Our MAA remains under review by the CHMP of the EMA.
-We continue to expect an opinion from CHMP mid-year and a decision in the third quarter of 2023 at the earliest.
-It is possible that we may be unable to successfully achieve EMA approval in this review cycle.
+We also received marketing authorization of data from our ongoing PHOENIX trial and additional planned or ongoing studies.
+We are also actively pursuing regulatory approval of AMX0035 (ALBRIOZA) for the treatment of ALS.
+One of the EMA adopted a negative opinion on the application for conditional marketing authorisation.
+Following our request for a formal re-examination in July 2023, the CHMP re-examined its initial opinion on the current MAA for conditional marketing authorisation and, in October 2023, the CHMP confirmed its initial negative opinion on the application.
+The CHMP opinion will be forwarded to the European Commission, which will adopt the final decision on the application.
+A decision is anticipated by the end of 2023.
+If PHOENIX is supportive, we plan to seek approval of AMX0035 for the treatment of ALS in the EU as quickly as possible.
+It is possible that we may be unable to successfully achieve EMA approval.